paritytech/xcm-docs/src/journey/queries.md

 - `ReportTransactStatus`

-Each of these instructions is send to the destination of which we would like to query the information.
+Each of these instructions is sent to the destination where we would like the information to be reported back to us.
-Each instruction has as one of its inputs a `QueryResponseInfo` struct.
+Each instruction has a `QueryResponseInfo` struct as one of its inputs.
-The `destination` tells the queried consensus system where to send the response to and the `query_id` field links the query and the query response together.
-The `max_weight` field tells the queried consensus system what the maximum weight is that the response instruction can take.

 ```rust, noplayground
 pub struct QueryResponseInfo {